massenz/filecrypt/README.md

 ```
 and derive the location of the encryption key from the entry, if one is found.

-Please note that __the full absolute path must match__ even if only a relative path was given at the command line, as files are always stored with their full path when saved to the key store.
+Please note that __only the filename is used to lookup the key__ and so two **encrypted**
+filenames in different directories but with the same name will be assumed to have been encrypted
+with the same `passphrase`.

+The `passphrase` file, is stored with its full path: if you move the keys, or rename any of
+the folder in their path, you will have to update the `keystore` (or use the `-s` flag when
+decrypting).

-As with encryption, the `--out` flag can be used to specify the output file; otherwise, the current directory will be used.
+As with encryption, the `--out` flag can be used to specify the output file; otherwise,
+the current directory will be used.

 The encrypted file will be left untouched: the `--keep` flag _may_ be used, but will have no effect and the value of the `shred:` option will be ignored.